ameyarad/Wilhelm/replit.md

 ```
 Changelog:
 - July 08, 2025.
+Added MIT License and comprehensive README documentation
+  - Created MIT License file with copyright to Ameya Kawthalkar (2025)
+  - Generated comprehensive README.md with full project documentation:
+    - Complete feature overview and architecture explanation
+    - Installation and quick start guide with prerequisites
+    - API documentation for all endpoints
+    - Development guidelines and contribution instructions
+    - Security features documentation
+    - Educational use disclaimer and important notices
+    - Future roadmap and acknowledgments
+  - Updated project documentation to reflect open-source nature
+  - Added proper licensing information for educational and research use
+- July 08, 2025.
 Complete security implementation and toast system removal
   - Removed ALL toast messages from the entire React application (60+ locations)
   - Implemented comprehensive security middleware for production deployment: